nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - API: "Starting development server at http://0.0.0.0:8000/"
 - Client: "ready" and showing localhost:3000

-## Quick Verification Test
+## Complete Application Testing

-Let's verify everything is working correctly before moving on:
+Let's verify that your entire full-stack application is working perfectly:

 ### 1. Test the Database
 In a new terminal (keep docker compose running):